We share our top tips for watering your peat-free garden containers this summer

 - Firstly, try to keep the compost evenly moist at all times – not drenched but not too dry.
 The turgidity of the plants can help to inform what ‘too dry’ looks like.
 In this way you can add regular amounts of water (or liquid feed) and know that nothing is being wasted.

-- Remember that loads of water running out of the bottom of the pot, when the compost is already drenched, is achieving nothing but is simply leaching away nutrients.
-Composts have a maximum water-holding capacity and once this is reached, no amount of further watering will make it hold any more.
+- Lots of water running out of the base of the pot, when the compost is already drenched, simply leaches away nutrients.
+Composts have a maximum water-holding capacity and once this is reached, no amount of further watering will matter.

 - Do your watering in two stages.
 Lightly water the surface and leave for a few minutes – even half an hour.
 When you return the compost will be in a much better state to take the water in.